-In order to protect the optical systems and mechanical parts of a high-quality pair of binoculars from fogging, growing mold, and corroding due to the building up of moisture, they are filled with a gas.
+In order to protect the optical systems and mechanical parts of a high-quality pair of binoculars from fogging, growing lens fungus, and internal corrosion due to the building up of moisture, they are filled with a gas.

-Binoculars filled with an inert gas with a slight positive pressure prevent anything being able to enter it.
+Binoculars are filled with gas with a slight positive pressure to prevent anything from being able to enter it.
 Moisture can not build up through condensation when taking the glass from cold to warm or exposing it to other temperature fluctuations.

 Some binoculars have small valves that allow to control the internal pressure of the binoculars and to renew the gas filling if required.
 Gas-filled binoculars guarantee perfect viewing in every situation.

 Some manufacturers prefer the use of Argon instead of Nitrogen to fill the interior of high-quality binoculars.
 Argon is a noble gas of superior value.
 It has a higher atomic weight and the atoms are larger.

-This means that over time, the gas from the inside of the binocular, where the Argon or Nitrogen concentration is very high compared to the concentration outside the binocular, will diffuse out till and equal concentration is reached.
+This means that over time, the gas from the inside of the binocular, where the Argon or Nitrogen concentration is very high compared to the concentration outside the binocular, will diffuse out till an equal concentration is reached.

-Purging the air and filling a waterproof binocular with an inert gas may provide additional benefits such as thermal shock in extreme temperature fluctuations.
-However, the main purpose of airtight and watertight binoculars whether it is just filled with air or with another noble gas is to stop moisture from entering and preventing binoculars internal fogging and preventing mold and fungus to grow on the glass surfaces.
+Purging the air and filling a waterproof binocular with an inert gas assures the benefit of them being resistant against thermal shock in extreme temperature fluctuations.
+However, the main purpose of waterproof binoculars, whether it is just filled with air or with a noble gas is to stop moisture from entering and preventing binoculars internal fogging and preventing mold and fungus to grow on the glass surfaces.